Click on a link to be taken to the entry

 who are being stalked (see section on Stalking), to seek assistance from the

-with community resources, and provide assistance with obtaining protective orders,
+and provide assistance with obtaining protective orders, among other services.

 contains valuable information and lists resources as well.